ALatentPlace/YANC_LMStudio/README.md

 ## Installation

-To install the required dependencies browse to your custom_nodes folder inside of ComfyUI, open a command line and clone this repository:
+To install the required dependencies browse to your custom_nodes folder inside of ComfyUI, open a command line and clone this repository or install via ComfyUI Manager:
 ```bash
 git clone https://github.com/ALatentPlace/YANC_LMStudio.git
 ```
-I will try to get it also to the ComfyUI Manager as soon as possible.
+Please install the requirements.txt after cloning.

 ## Usage